BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 Main difficulties that can be faced:

-- various content of input movies (many objects of different colors, background types, characters, behaviours, etc.)
+- Various content of input movies (many objects of different colors, background types, characters, behaviours, etc.).
-- catching information from nuances and gestures
+- Catching information from nuances and gestures.
-- plot understanding (not only single scene)
+- Plot understanding (not only single scene).
-- understanding beginning and ending of the scene
+- Understanding beginning and ending of the scene.

 ## Solution